 When you scrap your car, it has to be legally scrapped by an Authorised Treatment Facility (ATF).
 This means that the vehicle has all of its hazardous materials removed and that any parts that can be salvaged and reused can be recycled.
 The process is safe, ethical and legal.

 Number of Cars Scrapped Per Year

-On average in the UK, roughly 1 million cars are scrapped each year, with over 25 million tonnes of material being recycled and reused.
-Each year this figure grows, as the demand for recycling grows.
-Approximately 85% of a motor’s material content is recycled and used.
+On average in the UK, roughly 1.4 million cars are scrapped each year, with approximately 85% of UK scrap cars being successfully recycled and used.

 View the most popular cars scrapped last year.

 Over 85% of a car or van can be recycled, with many metals going on to be used within other vehicles, or materials for construction.
 Parts that can be reused such as engines and gearboxes are removed – these can be in high demand within the second hand market.
 Then any parts which can be scrapped are recycled, this includes: metals, glass and rubber.

 Once all of the removable parts which can be recycled or reused are taken out, the shell of the vehicle can be crushed down and sent to various recycling centres for the metal content.
 Producing new metals from scratch can be time consuming and much more expensive than recycling material.
 Plus, not to mention it’s quicker and better for the environment!
 Different materials can be recycled and reused for many different things, continue reading below.